Our Academy of Modern Canine Behaviour & Training Team of Dog Training Instructors & Canine Behaviour Experts!

 Kim Walkley AMCBTq

-Kim Walkley is the Branch Manager for Havant having stepped up to the task in April 2021, she has also taken on our Bedhampton Branch.
+Kim Walkley is the Branch Manager for Havant having stepped up to the task in April 2021, she has also taken on our Bedhampton & Portsmouth Cosham Branches.

 Kim currently owns 2 dogs..
 Lola, a 3 year old toy cockapoo &